-The cumulative effect adjustment was recorded to the opening balance of Accumulated deficit in the condensed consolidated balance sheets in the amount of \$(9.7) million, with offsetting amounts of \$9.8 million to Accounts receivable and unbilled, net, \$3.3 million to Deferred income taxes, \$34.5 million to Accounts receivable and unbilled, net, \$3.3 million to Pre-funded study costs and \$45.7 million to Advanced billings, respectively.
+The cumulative effect adjustment was recorded as a reduction to the opening balance of Accumulated deficit in the condensed consolidated balance sheets in the amount of \$2.7 million, with offsetting amounts of \$12.9 million to Accounts receivable and unbilled, net, \$(0.7) million to Deferred income taxes, \$35.4 million to Accrued expenses, \$(57.4) million to Pre-funded study costs and \$31.5 million to Advanced billings, respectively.
 The amounts recorded to Accounts receivable and unbilled, net, Deferred income taxes, Accrued expenses, Pre-funded study costs, and Advanced billings reflect differences between revenue recognized and billings to customers by project as well as costs incurred but not settled as of the Implementation Date.
+The above disclosed cumulative effect adjustments have been revised from the amounts previously disclosed in our interim financial statements filed on Form 10-Q for the quarterly period ended March 31, 2018 to correct certain immaterial misstatements.
+The effects of these misstatements were immaterial to our results of operations.

-In connection with the implementation of ASC 606 on the modified retrospective method, we are presenting additional information to assist with the comparability of select line items of the current and prior period year to date reporting in our Condensed Consolidated Balance Sheets and Condensed Consolidated Statement of Operations.
+In connection with the implementation of ASC 606 on the modified retrospective method, we are presenting additional information to assist with the comparability of select line items of the current and prior period year to date reporting in our condensed consolidated balance sheets and condensed consolidated statements of operations.
 Below we have presented the amount by which each financial statement line item is affected in the current reporting period by the application of ASC 606 as compared with the guidance that was in effect before the change (ASC 605).